Stats on Sarah Reijonen:

 Bill Bryson, Anne Lamott, Bob Goff

 Sarah Reijonen studied journalism at Washington State University and subsequently spent time as a sports reporter in California and was the communications specialist for Gonzaga University Athletics in Spokane, Wash.
 She fulfilled one of many goals by receiving her personal trainer’s license in 2012.
-She has written for the Gold Prospectors Association of America and also wrote a RV living blog for Misadventures Magazine, a women's outdoor and travel publication.
+She has written for the Gold Prospectors Association of America and also wrote an RV living blog for Misadventures Magazine, a women's outdoor and travel publication.
 She poured wine for the Lodi Wine and Visitor Center for a year then for Prospect Cellars in Plymouth, Calif. where she also managed the winery's social media and website content.
+Her most recent endeavor is writing her first children's book, which is set to come out later this year.

 Reijonen and her husband Chris, aka "Spanky," sold sold thier first home in Elk, Wash. in 2009 to spend seven months traveling around the world.
 It was all downhill from there, as both were bitten by the travel bug, contracting an incurable case of wanderlust.
 Prior to buying their second home in Placerville, Calif. in 2012, Reijonen and her husband lived in an RV for two years and traveled The Golden State for work.
 Now, the couple is back on the road again living the "high class line trash" lifestyle (Spanky is a power lineman, hence the "line trash" label).